Rytual/OldPhonePad-DictionaryState/README.md

 ## Test Coverage

-This project includes 40+ comprehensive unit tests covering:
+This project includes 40+ unit tests covering:

-- ✅ All provided examples
+- All provided examples
-- ✅ Edge cases (empty input, multiple backspaces, excessive spaces)
+- Edge cases (empty input, multiple backspaces, excessive spaces)
-- ✅ Single character decoding for all keys
+- Single character decoding for all keys
-- ✅ Cycling behavior (pressing a key more times than it has letters)
+- Cycling behavior (pressing a key more times than it has letters)
-- ✅ Pause handling (spaces between same-key presses)
+- Pause handling (spaces between same-key presses)
-- ✅ Backspace operations (including backspacing empty strings)
+- Backspace operations (including backspacing empty strings)
-- ✅ Special keys (symbols on key 1, space on key 0)
+- Special keys (symbols on key 1, space on key 0)
-- ✅ Complex real-world scenarios (SOS, HELLO WORLD, etc.)
+- Complex real-world scenarios - SOS, HELLO WORLD and stuff like that
-- ✅ Error handling (null input, missing send character)
+- Error handling (null input, missing send character)
-- ✅ Stress tests (long inputs, many backspaces)
+- Stress tests with long inputs and many backspaces

-Run the tests and see them pass like watching a flip phone successfully send an SMS.
+Run the tests and watch them pass.
+Feels like successfully sending an SMS on a flip phone.

 ## Project Structure